Bilalfr123/forum-discord-bot/README.md

-# Discord Forum Bot
+## WHAT DOES THE BOT DO?

-A discord bot that will send a customized message on each newly created thread
+A discord bot that will send a customized message on each newly created thread.
+Automation :)

-## Environment Variables
+## Video tutorial

-To run this project, you will need to add the following environment variables to your .env file

-`TOKEN`

-`MONGO_URI`
+Wanna see how bot works actually?
+Watch the video on my [Twitter]() or [Linkedin]() or [Facebook]().

-## Documentation
+## Installation

-Install `nodejs` on your system.
-Setup your environment variables.
-Run `npm install` then `node index`.
+Refer to my general guide on how to run the bot [here](https://github.com/bilal-the-dev/How-to-run-my-discord-bots)

+If you still face any problem, please open a issue.